learn-co-students/js-rails-as-api-using-fast-json-api-london-web-102819/README.md

 To include Fast JSON API, add `gem 'fast_jsonapi'` to your Rails project's Gemfile and run `bundle install`.

-Once installed, you will gain access to a new generator, `serializer`.
+👉Once installed, you will gain access to a new generator, `serializer`.

 ## Implementing the Fast JSON API